Appearance

 - PDF libraries comparison — the per-framework wrapper matrix, the Solid / Lit gap, and the honest "what Rozie defers" row.

-PdfViewer.roziesource on GitHub — the canonical wrapper.- PdfViewer live demo — the rendered viewer across all six targets.
+PdfViewer.roziesource on GitHub — the canonical wrapper.- PdfViewer live demo — the rendered viewer for each target.

 - Cropper — showcase & API — the sibling no-slots engine-wrapper port.